STS-81: Crew

+Crew seat assignments

 Mission highlights

 STS-81 was the fifth of nine planned missions to Mir and the second one involving an exchange of U.S. astronauts.
-Astronaut John Blaha, who had been on Mir since 19 September 1996, was replaced by astronaut Jerry Linenger.
+Astronaut John Blaha, who had been on Mir since September 19, 1996, was replaced by astronaut Jerry Linenger.
 Linenger spent more than four months on Mir.
 He returned to Earth on Space Shuttle Mission STS-84.

 Atlantis carried the SPACEHAB double module providing additional middeck locker space for secondary experiments.
 During the five days of docked operations with Mir, the crews transferred water and supplies from one spacecraft to the other.
 A spacewalk by Linenger and one of his Russian cosmonaut crewmates occurred after the departure of Atlantis.

 The STS-81 mission included several experiments in the fields of advanced technology, Earth sciences, fundamental biology, human life sciences, microgravity, and space sciences.
 It was hoped that data would supply insight for the planning and development of the International Space Station, Earth-based sciences of human and biological processes, and the advancement of commercial technology.

-On 18 January, while Atlantis was docked to Mir, Grunsfeld placed a telephone call to the NPR show Car Talk, hosted by two of Grunsfeld's fellow MIT alumni, Tom and Ray Magliozzi.
+On January 18, while Atlantis was docked to Mir, Grunsfeld placed a telephone call to the NPR show Car Talk, hosted by two of Grunsfeld's fellow MIT alumni, Tom and Ray Magliozzi.

 STS-81 involved the transfer of 2710 kg of logistics to and from the Mir, the largest transfer of items to date.
 During the docked phase, 635 kg of water, 516.1 kg of U.S. science equipment, 1000.7 kg of Russian logistics along with 121.7 kg of miscellaneous material was transferred to Mir.
 Returned to Earth aboard Atlantis was 570.0 kg of U.S. science material, 404.5 kg of Russian logistics and 97.3 kg of miscellaneous material.